cibofdevs/faang-coding-interviews/01.two-sum/Q&A.md

 `result = 2` equal to `p2 = 2`, and return `[p1, p2] => [3, 4]`

 **Step 4: Write out our solution in code** <br>
-Please check the solutions inside `0001.two-sum` folder
+Please check the `01.two-sum` folder for brute force and optimal solutions